colll78/cardano-lightning/docs/adrs/minimal-state.md

 ##### Handling snapshots

 There is not a unique way for a partner to form a snapshot.
-For example, one partner.
-The criteria of what is deemed an acceptable snapshot is to be worked out elsewhere.
-If a partner is unhappy with a snapshots provided, they should close the channel.
+The precise criteria of what is deemed an acceptable snapshot for a given participant in a particular context is to be worked out elsewhere.

-Note that once a cheque is accounted for in a snapshot, it should not be raised.
-A partner should not accept a cheque already accounted for.
+If a partner is unhappy with a snapshot provided, and they cannot resolve this issue with their partner, they should close the channel.

+A partner should only accept cheques that can be settled together with the last acceptable snapshot they received from their partner.
+There will be a limit on the number of cheques that can be handled in a settle.
+The exact numbers will be established elsewhere.

 #### Receipt